vega/vega-lite/site/docs/composition.md

 ## Layering

-With the `layer` operator, you can stack multiple views on top of each other.
+With the `layer` operator, you can place multiple views on top of each other.
 This can be useful to add annotations to views.
 Vega-Lite automatically unions scale domains and combines axes and legends.

 However, Vega-Lite can not enforce that a unioned domain is *semantically meaningful*.
-To prohibit layering of composite views with incongruent internal structures, the layer operator restricts its operands to be single or layered views.
+To prohibit layering of composite views with incompatible layouts, the layer operator restricts its operands to be single or layered views.

 Learn how to use it on the [layering page](layer.html).